digideskio/Bookshelf/README.md

 # Bookshelf
-Links to various web development eBooks and comprehensive guides published on GitHub and elsewhere online.
+Links to various web development eBooks, long-form guides and references published on GitHub and elsewhere.

 ## Shelves